 The third reason was, quite simply, because I wanted to go on alms-round.
-In Theravada Buddhist countries such as Thailand, Burma and Sri-Lanka the sight of a monk wandering for alms shortly after dawn is a common one and he can expect to have his bowl filled.
-But in the West the alms-round has yet, understandably, to become our primary means of obtaining food, and has therefore become more of a relic than a living part of our tradition.
+In Theravada Buddhist countries such as Thailand, Burma and Sri Lanka the sight of a monk wandering for alms shortly after dawn is a common one and he can expect to have his bowl filled.
+But in the West the alms-round has yet, understandably, to become our primary means of obtaining food, and is therefore in danger of becoming more of a relic than a living part of our tradition.
 This is unfortunate because it is this daily act of going for food that keeps us in contact with the people and is a constant reminder of our dependence on their generosity – things which are easily lost living in a monastery where most meals are prepared by a live-in assistant.
 To go on alms-round was to get back to my roots.

 Of all the experiences on this trip it was the alms-rounds and the responses of the people I met which imprinted themselves most indelibly on my mind.
 It is therefore these that form the backbone of this account.

 So you now know why I found myself a mile into my first ever tudong.
-Being my first, I had no idea what to expect – not only in terms of how I would be received when going for alms, but how it would be to walk such a long way carrying the traditional tudong monk’s bowl bag and shoulder bag, both of which were bursting at the seams and very heavy.
-I didn’t have to wait long to find out about the latter: within minutes of leaving Chipping Campden I was fighting to keep them on my shoulders as they swung and pulled and slipped, and all while a blood-crazed horsefly was spinning me in circles, determined to have me for lunch.
-Having thus begun the walk in an appropriately restrained and composed manner I was now a sweating, flailing, cursing wreck.
-And I only had a hundred miles to go!
+Being my first, I had no idea what to expect – not only in terms of how I would be received when going for alms, but how it would be to walk such a long way carrying the traditional tudong monk’s bowl bag and shoulder bag, both of which were as light and aerodynamic as two sacks of potatoes.
+Much to my chagrin I didn’t have to wait long to find out about the latter: within minutes of leaving Chipping Campden I was involved in a full-scale battle to keep the blighters in place, and it was all made so much worse when a wretched horsefly began jabbing every piece of my exposed flesh, determined to draw my blood.
+Thus, having begun the walk in an appropriately restrained and composed manner I was now a sweating, flailing, cursing wreck.
+And I only had 100 miles to go!

 After pausing briefly below the brow of a hill just short of the impressive Broadway Tower to have a drink, stick plasters on my feet, and send mettā (loving-kindness) to a flock of curious sheep, I approached two gentlemen sitting to one side of the path enjoying the view towards the Malvern Hills.